Milo123459/imageapi.js/README.md

 In version 1.1.7+ verbose logging has been removed.

-In version 1.1.6+ .fetched was rempoved (Performance reasons)
+In version 1.1.6+ .fetched was removed (Performance reasons)

 ## Examples: